 The first is a metaphor for the cognitive idea of what is God? while the second is a person known as Sada Shiva In Hinduism, Sada Shiva, who lived thousands of years ago, is the main deity we worship.

 The Tantra and its philosophy, like any other piece of knowledge, spread throughout the world, resulting in various lineages.
 Lineages such as Tibetan Buddhism, Zen Buddhism, and Taoism are prominent examples.
 They all follow the same Tantric concepts and rites that Hindus do.
 However, the tantric deities in those traditions are considerably distinct.

 What Tantra Isn’t?

-People connect Tantra to black magic because it has a fair amount of cryptic texts and scriptures which were originally meant for keeping away uninitiated people.
-But unfortunately, it also made a void where people started to fill their interpretation of it and linked the great knowledge to some kind of dark rituals.
+Tantra has nothing to do with black magic, sorcery, or strange activities.
+People connect tantra to black magic because it has a fair number of cryptic texts and scriptures that were originally meant to keep uninitiated people away.
+Unfortunately, it also left a void that others began to fill with their own interpretations, linking the great knowledge to some kind of sinister ritual.

 Technique For Improving Consciousness

-Tantra is a Sanskrit word, in which “Tan” literally means the expansion and “Tra” means liberation.
-Therefore, it is basically a process in which you go through to awaken and expand your consciousness to a level where you can attain liberation.
+Tantra is a Sanskrit word in which Tan literally means – expansion and Tra means freedom.
+Therefore, Tantra is essentially a process by which you awaken and extend your consciousness to the point where you can obtain liberation.

-Of course, after centuries of Islamic and Christian domination, suppression of sexuality and fixating only on the erotic side of Tantrism has become a new norm.
-Unless you dive deep into the concepts of it, you’d never find the real wisdom behind “Tantra” and its spiritual aspect.
+Of course, after centuries of Islamic and Christian domination, the image of true tantrism has lost its luster.
+Unless you dive deep into the concepts behind it, you’d never find the real wisdom behind Tantra and its spiritual aspect.